Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

         artifact: "spark-sklearn"
         version: "0.2.0"

 In the next steps, we create remote docker and Spark execution environments.
-Open command line window (CLI) by clicking File menu in the top left corner of AML Workbench and choosing "Open Command Prompt."
+Open command line window (CLI) by clicking File menu in the top left corner of Azure Machine Learning (AML) Workbench and choosing "Open Command Prompt."
 Then run in CLI

     az login